sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/orm-intro/README.md

 }]
 ```

 How do you translate between these two styles?

-## The Object-Relational Impedance Mismatch

-This compatibility problem is called an object-relational impedance mismatch and it's a common issue with database-backed applications.
-It can be solved a variety of ways, but most of them involve translating between the two formats.
-Doing this manually in Node.js might look like this:
+This problem is called the object-relational impedance mismatch and it's a common issue with database-backed applications.
+It can be solved a variety of ways, but most of them involve programmatically translating between the two formats.
+Doing this by hand in Node.js might look like this:

 ```js
 const teachers = await Teacher.query()